EpochModTeamInternal/DayZ-A.M.P/README.md

 **Changes**
 ========================

-* Added - Rocket_DZ skin is now droppable.
+* Added - Rocket_DZ skin is now droppable drops on Helicopter crashes.
 * Added - Missing building loot and zombie spawns for many buildings on custom maps.
 * Added - Missing fuel tanks and water well for other map support.
 * Added - 50% chance that zombies will attack you in a vehicle. ( More damage will be done to Wheels and Glass less to Body, Engine, and Fuel.)